 Patients should be monitored for the development of systemic immune-mediated reactions involving skin and other organs while receiving alglucosidase alfa.
 If immune-mediated reactions occur, consider discontinuation of the administration of alglucosidase alfa, and initiate appropriate medical treatment.
-The risks and benefits of readministering alglucosidase alfa following an immune-mediated reaction should be considered.
+The risks and benefits of re-administering alglucosidase alfa following an immune-mediated reaction should be considered.
 Some patients have been able to be rechallenged and have continued to receive alglucosidase alfa under close clinical supervision.
-Immune tolerance induction administered in conjunction with LUMIZYME may also aide tolerability of alglucosidase alfa under the management of a clinical specialist knowledgeable in immune tolerance induction in pediatric Pompe disease.